Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Coalgebras and non-commutative schemes

 \begin{defn} Homomorphism $f:B_1\to B_2$ of counital coalgebras is called a minimal conilpotent extension if it is an inclusion and the induced coproduct on the non-counital coalgebra $B_2/f(B_1)$ is trivial.

 \end{defn}

 Composition of minimal conilpotent extensions is simply called a conilpotent extension.
-Definition 2.2.1 can be reformulated in terms of finite-dimensional coalgebras.
-Coalgebra $B$ is smooth if the functor $C\mapsto Hom_{Coalg_{\cal C}}(C,B)$ satisfies the lifting property with respect to conilpotent extensions of finite-dimensional counital coalgebras.
-The following proposition shows that we can drop the condition of finite-dimensionality.
+Definition \ref{smooth thin schemes} can be reformulated in terms of finite-dimensional coalgebras.
+Namely, the coalgebra $B$ is smooth if the functor $C\mapsto Hom_{Coalg_{\cal C}}(C,B)$ satisfies the lifting property with respect to conilpotent extensions of finite-dimensional counital coalgebras.
+The following result shows that we can drop the condition of finite-dimensionality.

 \begin{prp} If $B$ is a smooth coalgebra then the functor $Coalg_{\cal C}\to Sets$ such that $C\mapsto Hom_{Coalg_{\cal C}}(C,B)$ satisfies the lifting property for conilpotent extensions.

 \end{prp}